Where to buy bitters - Your Ultimate Guide

 Peychaud's

-After Angostura, Peychaud's is probably the best known and most sold bitters brand.
-Originating in New Orleans, these bitters are a key ingredient in classic drinks like the Sazerac and Vieux Carré.
+After Angostura, Peychaud's is probably the best-known and most-sold bitters brand and another must-have for your home bar.
+Originating in New Orleans, these bitters are a key element in classic rye drinks like the Sazerac and Vieux Carré.

 Scrappy's

-Their Orleans bitters are one of the best substitutes for Peychaud's bitters, and also other options like their celery or lavender bitters are worth a try.
+Their Orleans bitters are one of the best substitutes for Peychaud's bitters, and also other options like their celery or lavender bitters are worth a try adding a bit of sophistication to your cocktails.

 The Bitter Truth

 The Bitter Truth is a brand from Germany that not only produces excellent bitters but also makes spirits and liqueurs.
-Their cocktail bitters lineup includes extraordinary flavors like olive, celery, tonic, and cucumber.
+Their cocktail bitters lineup includes extraordinary flavors like olive (for savory cocktails), celery, tonic, and cucumber - perfect for creating contemporary cocktails.

 FAQs